GenieTim/genieblog.ch/source/_posts_en/2016/2016-06-23-ueber-verkehr.en.md

 The traffic lights on the pedestrian strips offer a very practical feature from my point of view: They show the seconds it takes until the traffic lights turn red or green again.
 So you can make a competent decision whether you can still take the plunge or not.
 The green light consists of an animated green man who runs faster when time is running out.
-And especially in these modern times, the time displayed has the responsibility to tell the pedestrian looking at his cell phone how long he can concentrate on the essentials, his smartphone.
+And especially in these modern times, the time displayed has the responsibility to tell the pedestrian looking at their cell phone how long they can concentrate on the essentials, their smartphone.